Pistos/better-benchmark/README.md

 ## Installation

+    # Linux:
     gem install better-benchmark -- --with-R-dir=/usr/lib/R
+    # OSX:
+    gem install better-benchmark -- --with-R-dir=/Library/Frameworks/R.framework/Resources

-Change `/usr/lib/R` to whatever is appropriate for your system.
+Change the argument of `--with-R-dir` to whatever is appropriate for your system if either of the above don't work.

 ## Usage